xinyi6666/stock_trading/README.md

 ## Process data

 If you do have the raw minute-level data from 2018/09/05 to 2021/02/17, you can use `src/data_process.py` to generate the data use for training and testing.
-If you do not have the minute-level data, or only have day-level data, please see section **GENERATING YOUR OWN DATA FROM ANY SOURCES**.
+If you do not have the minute-level data, or only have day-level data, please see section **Generating your own data from any sources**.

 1) Locate the folder `historical_price` which contains the historical prices for companies
 ```